quantmind/pulsar/sources/tutorials/wsgi.txt

     python manage.py --workers 4

-Multi-process server are only available for:
+Multi-process servers are only available for:

-* Posix system
+* Posix systems.
-* Windows running python 3.2 or above
+* Windows running python 3.2 or above.

 Serving More than one application
 ====================================

-You can server as many application, on different addresses, as you like.
+You can serve as many applications, on different addresses, as you like.
 For example, our ``manage.py`` script could be::

     from pulsar import arbiter